andycasey/moog/README.rst

 Installation
 ------------
-Classically, MOOG has been difficult to install.
-Or at least, it has been for me because I'm bad at computers.
+Historically MOOG has been difficult to install.
+Or at least it has been for me because I'm bad at computers.
 Now it's easy-ier!

 If you are on a Mac then you will need to ensure you have `Xcode